jokade/scalajs-angulate/README.md

 *  [façade traits](http://www.scala-js.org/doc/calling-javascript.html) for the Angular core API
 *  macros to allow defining controllers, services and directives in a more natural style compared to direct use of the API

-This project is at the very early stage of development (no release yet), and especially the semantics of the macro-based enhancements are subject to frequent changes.

 There is a [complete example](https://github.com/jokade/scalajs-angulate-todomvc) implementing the TodoMVC with scalajs-angulate.

 scalajs-angulate was inspired by [scalajs-angular](https://github.com/greencatsoft/scalajs-angular), which uses property DI and (factory) objects for controllers and services, as opposed to constructor DI and classes used by this library.